Waymo Tests 'Rider Only' Service And Looks Beyond Robo-Taxis - CarandBike

 One idea Waymo could consider is supplying its automated driver to a new vehicle, then having the vehicle move later in its life to a ride sharing fleet, he said.

-Waymo has announced agreements to develop self-driving vehicles and services with Renault SA and its Japanese partner Nissan Motor Co, and has deals to use minivans made by Fiat Chrysler Automobiles NV and Jaguar iPace sport utility vehicles in its robo-taxi fleets.
+Waymo has announced agreements to develop self-driving vehicles and services with Renault SA and its Japanese partner Nissan Motor Co(7201.T), and has deals to use minivans made by Fiat Chrysler Automobiles NV (FCHA.MI) and Jaguar iPace sport utility vehicles in its robo-taxi fleets.

 Waymo's careful rollout of self-driving vehicle services comes as many automakers and rival self-driving vehicle companies are scaling back or consolidating their efforts.
 The high costs and technical challenges of developing a safe, reliable automated driving system coupled with uncertainty about regulation have put a chill on the automated driving industry's previous exuberance.

 Backed by Google's capital and computing power, Waymo has continued to grow.
-The company operates a facility in Detroit to retrofit Chrysler minivans and Jaguar iPace SUVs.
+The company operates a facility in Detroit to retrofit Chrysler minvans and Jaguar iPace SUVs.

 Other carmakers offer systems that partially automate a vehicle during highway driving or in stop-and-go traffic, and describe them in a variety of terms.